18F/agile/1-goal.md

 >President Kennedy.
 May 25, 1961.

-The very act of coming up with a goal statement forces you to think about the fundamental problem you are trying to solve the measurement of success for a solution, and a feasible time frame.
+The very act of coming up with a goal statement forces you to think about the fundamental problem you are trying to solve, the measurement of success for a solution, and a feasible time frame.

 For software projects, a goal needs to include the target audience and a clear outcome.
 We aren’t building software to build software -- we want to have a clear, positive impact on real humans.